Sustainability

 Prof. Dr. Henry Schäfer, Stuttgart

-Former Chair for General Business Administration and Finance at the University of Stuttgart.
 He has conducted research and provided advisory services for the intersection between sustainability, governance and finance for the past 25 years.

 In Germany, he is considered a research and consulting pioneer in the area of financial sustainability.

-Dr. Wouter Pronk, Zürich
+Dr. Wouter Pronk, Zurich

 The water specialist currently works at Livinguard AG in Zug.
 At Livinguard, he is in charge of the R&D department, which focuses on a broad spectrum of applications, ranging from anti-viral technologies for the coronavirus pandemic to cost-effective methods for water treatment in developing countries.